Classic Sugar Cookies (5 Vintage Recipes)

 Cookie Recipes

-Use the jump links to go straight to the style you want—soft drop cookies for everyday baking, or the chilled/rolled dough if you’re making filled cookies.
+Use the jump links below to go straight to the recipe you want.

 Recipes on this page